Pure quantum extension of the semiclassical Boltzmann-Uehling-Uhlenbeck equation

 where $m$ is the particle mass (assuming that all particles have the same mass) and ${\bm F}$ is the average force experienced by a particle from all the other particles

 assuming only two-particle interactions.
 One can show that in the semiclassical approximation the time-dependent Hartree-Fock equations reduce to the Vlasov equation Eq.~\eqref{eq:V}.

-Boltzmann had the key insight to add an additional collision integral to this equation, assuming ''molecular chaos'' prior to the two particle collision, and thus arriving at a kinetic equation. \textcite{Uehling:1933} generalized the Boltzmann equation by modifying the collision integral to take into account the quantum statistics, known as the Boltzmann-Uehling-Uhlenbeck (BUU) equation, and see also \textcite{Bertsch:1988} for applications to nuclear physics,
+Boltzmann had the key insight to add an additional collision integral to this equation, assuming ''molecular chaos'' prior to the two particle collision, and thus arriving at a kinetic equation. \textcite{Nordheim:1928} and \textcite{Uehling:1933} generalized the Boltzmann equation by modifying the collision integral to take into account the quantum statistics, known as the BoltzmannUehling-Uhlenbeck (BUU) equation, and see also \textcite{Bertsch:1988} for applications to nuclear physics,

-Here $\theta = \pm 1$ for bosons/fermions respectively and $\theta \equiv 0$ in the original Boltzmann equation. $\tfrac{d\sigma(q,\Omega)}{d\Omega}$ is the differential cross section of particles with initial/final ${\bm p}, {\bm p}_{2}$ and final/initial momenta ${\bm p}_{3,4}$ into a solid angle $d\Omega$.
+Here $\theta = \pm 1$ for bosons and fermions respectively, and $\theta \equiv 0$ in the original Boltzmann equation. $\tfrac{d\sigma(q,\Omega)}{d\Omega}$ is the differential cross section of particles with initial or final ${\bm p}, {\bm p}_{2}$ and final/initial momenta ${\bm p}_{3,4}$ into a solid angle $d\Omega$.
 The integrals of the first and the second terms in the curly brackets in Eq.~\eqref{eq:collq} are often referred as the loss and gain terms in this kinetic equation.

 The numerical solution of the BUU equation is significantly simpler than the solution of the time-dependent Hartree-Fock (TDHF) equations.
-For example, for a nuclear system in a simulation box $50^3$ fm$^3$ and with a momentum cutoff of 600 MeV/c there are $\approx 4\times 10^6$ quantum phase-space cells, while a TDHF solution a system of 500 nucleons in the same volume $50^3$ fm$^3$ and with a spatial lattice constant of $l=1$ fm, which corresponds to a the same momentum cutoff $p_\text{cut} =\pi\hbar/l\approx 600$ MeV/c, has a total of $27\times 10^6$ quantum phase-space cells.
-Moreover, as collisions are absent in TDHF framework, the role of equilibration processes are severely underestimated, even though TDHF describes more accurately the single-particle quantum dynamics and operates in a bigger space.
+For example, for a nuclear system in a simulation box $L^3=50^3$ fm$^3$ and with a momentum cutoff of $p_\text{cut}=600$ MeV/c there are $4L^3(2p_\text{cut})^3/(2\pi\hbar)^3\approx 4.56\times 10^5$ quantum phase-space cells, while for a TDHF solution a system of $N=500$ nucleons in the same volume $50^3$ fm$^3$ and with a spatial lattice constant of $l=1$ fm, which corresponds to the same momentum cutoff $p_\text{cut} =\pi\hbar/l\approx 600$ MeV/c, has a total of $2NL^3(2p_\text{cut})^3/(2\pi\hbar)^3\approx1.1\times 10^8$ quantum phase-space cells.
+However, since collisions are absent in TDHF framework, the role of equilibration processes are severely underestimated, even though TDHF describes more accurately the single-particle quantum dynamics and operates in a bigger space.